Find out more about who we are and what we do

 Darius has worked across a range of different schools from academies, independent schools (day and boarding) to pupil referral units.
 As well as teaching, he has experience working as a Faculty leader, Community Outreach Advisor and Deputy Housemaster.
 He enjoys working closely with career and sixth-form departments supporting parents with their children’s post-16 and post-18 options.
 He holds a masters degree in Educational Leadership.

 In his spare time, Darius enjoys travelling and visiting new places.
-He is also an advisor to Family Support Solutions, a charity dedicated to improving parent-child relations.
+He is also a trustee for Gap Africa and an advisor to a charity dedicated to improving parent-child relations.